Geographic information system: Open Geospatial Consortium standards

 The Open Geospatial Consortium (OGC) is an international industry consortium of 384 companies, government agencies, universities, and individuals participating in a consensus process to develop publicly available geoprocessing specifications.
 Open interfaces and protocols defined by OpenGIS Specifications support interoperable solutions that "geo-enable" the Web, wireless and location-based services, and mainstream IT, and empower technology developers to make complex spatial information and services accessible and useful with all kinds of applications.
 Open Geospatial Consortium protocols include Web Map Service, and Web Feature Service.

 GIS products are broken down by the OGC into two categories, based on how completely and accurately the software follows the OGC specifications.

 OGC standards help GIS tools communicate.

 Compliant products are software products that comply to OGC's OpenGIS Specifications.
 When a product has been tested and certified as compliant through the OGC Testing Program, the product is automatically registered as "compliant" on this site.

 Implementing products are software products that implement OpenGIS Specifications but have not yet passed a compliance test.
 Compliance tests are not available for all specifications.
 Developers can register their products as implementing draft or approved specifications, though OGC reserves the right to review and verify each entry.
+South Korea has established a high-level National Geographic Information System (NGIS) that aligns with these global standards, integrating various spatial data through platforms like 'V-World.'
+This open-platform service provides high-resolution 3D maps and land information, serving as a key infrastructure for smart city development and public administration.